opendp/opendp/docs/source/getting-started/tabular-data/index.rst

 We chose this dataset for a few reasons:

-1. **Generality:** The dataset is relatively general, with variables and contexts accessible to users across various domains.
+1. **Accessibility:** The dataset is accessible to users across various domains.
 2. **Sample Utility:** The public microdata is a sample of the private, full microdata.
 Methods developed with the public microdata will also work on the private microdata, and researchers can request access to the full dataset through Eurostat.
-3. **Realism**: This is a real dataset that tracks individuals over multiple years, so we need to think more carefully about our unit of privacy.
+3. **Realism**: This is a real dataset that tracks individuals over multiple years, which will influence the unit of privacy since each individual can be represented multiple times in the dataset.

-For this tutorial, we sampled a total of 200,000 individuals from the public microdata of France across all study years.
+For this tutorial, we sampled a total of 200,000 rows from the public microdata of France across all study years.

 The `User Guide <https://ec.europa.eu/eurostat/documents/1978984/6037342/EULFS-Database-UserGuide.pdf>`_ describes many variables.
 Our examples will use just a few.
 (Descriptions are copied from the User Guide.)